blowdart/idunno.Bluesky/docs/docs/video.md

-# Using videos in your post
+# Adding videos to your posts
 Like images, videos need to be uploaded as a blob before they can be used in a post.
 However, unlike images, videos undergo processing after you upload them, and you cannot use them until processing is complete.